MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 1. Enter a name that will help you identify the purpose of the queue.
 1. Enter a description that explains the types of cases that are stored in this queue.
 1. Select your preference for the review sequence.
 If you select **Unrestricted queue**, you can review any case in the queue in any order.
 If you select **Restricted queue**, you must review cases in a predefined order.
 1. Select the default sorting and order to define the order in which cases appear and are presented to review agents.
-In a restricted queue, your selections define the order of cases in which agents can review the cases.
+In a restricted queue, your selections define the order in which agents can review the cases.
-1. Select the timeout duration and default action to define the maximum amount of time that a case can be in the queue without being reviewed and the default action that is taken when that time is reached.
+1. Select the time-out duration and default action to define the maximum amount of time that a case can be in the queue without being reviewed and the default action that is taken when that time is reached.

 You can edit or delete any queue that you've created.
 To edit the name of a queue or delete a queue, remove the routing rules that have a dependency on the queue.
 For more information about routing rules, see the next section.

-All your environments have a system-created queue named **General**.
+All your environments have a system-created queue that is named **General**.
 Cases that don't qualify to be routed to a specific queue are routed to the **General** queue.
 The **General** queue has the following settings:

 - **Timeout:** 24 hours
 - **Default action:** Approve